 6. Vozrozhdeniya Island

-The Soviets picked an island in the middle of the Aral Sea for their biological weapons testing, figuring isolation would contain whatever horrors they unleashed.
+The Soviets picked an island in the middle of the Aral Sea for their biological weapons testing, figuring isolation would contain any horrors they released.
 From the 1930s through 1992, they tested weaponized anthrax, plague, smallpox, and tularemia.
 Some strains were genetically modified to resist antibiotics, turning treatable diseases into death sentences.

 Then the Aral Sea started shrinking.
-Soviet irrigation projects drained the water faster than rain could replace it.
-By the early 2000s, Vozrozhdeniya was not an island anymore—it had become a peninsula.
+Soviet irrigation projects drained the water faster than it could be replenished by rain.
+By the early 2000s, Vozrozhdeniya was no longer an island; it had become a peninsula.
 The natural containment barrier disappeared.

 Contaminated dust from anthrax burial pits could now blow into populated areas.
 In 2001, the United States funded a decontamination effort that cost millions and focused on destroying anthrax spores still viable in the soil.
 That intervention happened because the danger was real and immediate, not theoretical.